 Adults Are Useless: Prior to the comic's start, and until Chapter 31, she merely didn't seek out adult assistance.
 From Chapter 32 onwards, she also completely ignored punishments.
 At least until she messed up badly with Jack's possession because of this and Jones demonstratively let Antimony try and finish the case on her own to solidify this lesson.
 It doesn't help that about the only available adult Annie does trust in regards of both competence and intentions is Jones herself.

-Ambadassador: After getting passed over for Court Medium, Coyote announces he'd like Annie to be his medium and replacing Ysengrin.
+Ambadassador: She was in training to become the Court's Medium.
+After getting passed over, Coyote announces he'd like Annie to be his medium, replacing Ysengrin.
 The Headmaster objects but Smitty, Parley, and Ysengrin back her up.

-Red Oni: After her Character Development.
+Red Oni, Blue Oni: Blue originally, red after her Character Development.
 Though given how she interacted with Jack, one may suspect that she is only open around Kat and still a bit icy to most.

 Body Motifs: She rarely appears in public without wearing eye-shadow.